maryrosecook/DEPRECATED-essays/gitfromtheinsideout/essay.md

 - find a way to put file names on same line as top border of code samples
 - explain why must remake alpha and data each time (because hashes change)
 - explain ghost boxes when start using them in diagrams
+- go back over diagram and do bits showing index and wc as part of graph (hopefully only need to do for first two commits)
+- do diagram that shows commit, head, master etc vs their locations in repo - maybe after 15 commit cause then have FETCH_HEAD and a remote ref

 git graph:
 - show graphic that allows switching between history view and content view of object graph?